wolfSSL/documentation/wolfCrypt-JNI/src/chapter06.md

-#  Supported Algorithms and Classes
+#  Supported JCE Algorithms and Classes

 wolfJCE currently supports the following algorithms and classes: